Macuyiko/blog/content/2008/2008_12_trying-arch-linux.md

   5. Reboot.
 Login?
 Works. `ping google.com`?
 Works.

   6. `pacman` is the package manager. `pacman -Syu` to sync and update. `klibc` is complaining: file exists.
 I check the forums.
-Turns out I have to doÂ `rm /usr/lib/klibc/include/asm`.
+Turns out I have to do `rm /usr/lib/klibc/include/asm`.
 Minus one for user-friendliness.

   7. Update works now.
-Time to add a user. `useradd -m -G users,audio,lp,optical,storage,video,wheel,powerÂ -s /bin/bash archie`. `passwd archie`.
+Time to add a user. `useradd -m -G users,audio,lp,optical,storage,video,wheel,power -s /bin/bash archie`. `passwd archie`.

   8. `pacman -S sudo` (we want sudo). `EDITOR=nano visudo`.
-AddÂ `archie ALL=(ALL) ALL`.
+Add `archie ALL=(ALL) ALL`.

   9. Install Alsa, works (seems like Arch isn't using `pulseaudio` in their tutorials/beginner's guide).